Vyral/brian-lessinger/_posts/2019-02-04-well-help-you-discover-your-homes-worth.md

 {% include pullquote.html %}

-When you ask us to valuate your home, we’ll typically take a look at your house in order to find comparable homes.
+When you ask us to evaluate your home, we’ll typically take a look at your house in order to find comparable homes.
 We can look at the sales of these similar homes to accurately find your own home’s worth.

 **If you’re worried about how clean your home is, don’t be!** We understand there may be toys on the floor, kids running around, and so on.
 None of it goes into consideration during a valuation because, after all, you’re not trying to sell it yet.